ioos/marine_life_data_network/_docs/mldn-data-flow.md

 **Recommendations TL;DR;**
 * Follow the guidance at [TDWG's Darwin Core quire reference guide](https://dwc.tdwg.org/terms/).
-* Use a scripting language.
+* Use an open source scripting language (e.g. R or Python).
 * Script should point to source data on a hosted web service.
 * Scripts should be shared via GitHub.